octabytes/blog/content/posts/snipe-it/snipe-it-free-open-source-it-asset-management-platform/index.md

 In this article, we'll explore the key features of Snipe\-IT, including its ability to manage assets, licenses, predefined kits, and more.

-Watch our Snipe\-IT platform overview on our YouTube channel

 ### **Assets, Licenses, Accessories, and Consumables**

 One of the core functionalities of Snipe\-IT is its robust asset management capabilities.
 The platform allows you to track a wide range of assets, from laptops and desktops to servers and network devices.
 Each asset can be categorized, tagged, and assigned to a specific user or department, making it easy to locate and manage resources within your organization.